-- Transit agencies must supply passengers with readily accessible hand sanitizer.
-Hand sanitizer must be available to passengers on buses and in each train car.
+- Transit agencies must equip stations, transit offices, transit vehicles, and passenger vehicles with proper sanitization products, including hand sanitizer and disinfecting wipes.
+Hand sanitizer must be available to passengers on all transit vehicles, including in each train car.

 - All agency personnel must be provided with access to handwashing facilities and/or hand sanitizer when at transit stations or facilities.
-All transit vehicles must be equipped with hand sanitizer for use by agency personnel while operating the vehicles.
-Agency personnel must be instructed to clean their hands frequently throughout the workday by washing them with soap and water for at least 20 seconds, or if soap and water are not available, by using hand sanitizer—including before and after eating, after using the bathroom, after blowing their nose/coughing/sneezing, before and after work shifts, before and after work breaks, after touching frequently touched surfaces (such as fareboxes and handrails), before and after assisting customers, and after putting on/touching/removing face coverings.
+All transit vehicles must be equipped with proper sanitization products, including hand sanitizer and disinfectant wipes, for use by agency personnel while operating the vehicles.
+Agency personnel must be instructed to clean their hands frequently throughout the workday by washing them with soap and water for at least 20 seconds, or if soap and water are not available, by using hand sanitizer—including before and after eating, after using the bathroom, after blowing their nose/coughing/sneezing, before and after work shifts, before and after work breaks, after touching frequently touched surfaces (such as fareboxes and handrails), before and after assisting passengers, and after putting on/touching/removing face coverings.